Otti warns against employment racketeering in Abia – The Sun Nigeria

 From Okey Sampson, Umuahia

-Abia State Governor-elect, Dr. Alex Otti has warmed the out-going government of Abia State against employment racketeering which he said was going on presently in the state.
+Abia State governor-elect, Dr. Alex Otti has warned out-going government against employment racketeering going on in the state.

-This is even as Governor Okezie Ikpeazu has denied knowledge of such racketeering, insisting if agency of government employed any Abian, it did so within the ambits of the law.

-In a press release signed by Ferdinand Ekeoma, Special Adviser, Media and Publicity to Otti, the Governor-elect said his attention was drawn to the employment racketeering presently going on in the Abia State Civil Service ahead of the expiration of the tenure of the present government.

-Otti said that confirmed reports backed by empirical evidence showed “there’s presently a bazaar of illegal employment going on in different ministries and parastatals, with all the so-called employees being issued with backdated employment letters.
+He claimed reports backed by empirical evidence showed “there’s presently a bazaar of illegal employment going on in different ministries and parastatals, with all the so-called employees being issued with backdated employment letters.”

+In a statement by his media aide, Ferdinand Ekeoma, he described the recruitments as landmines for his incoming government even as he said the perpetrators were unpatriotic and selfish.

 “We ordinarily would not have bothered to go beyond calling on the state government to take decisive actions against its agents and enablers of this heist since we have a duly constituted government with a running tenure that ends on May 29, 2023.
 However, we have it on good authority that senior government agents are culpable in this.